 Westminster’s Kindergarten program provides a caring and nurturing environment where a love of learning is initiated with a strong academic curriculum that is developmentally appropriate for the young child.
 We believe that children learn best when they are actively engaged and enjoying themselves.
 This atmosphere allows for growth and development of the whole child.
-Kindergarten students at Westminster must be 5-years-old before September 1.
+Kindergarten students at Westminster must be 5-years-old by September 1.

 In kindergarten, they enjoy the process of discovery and learning the basic building blocks of knowledge.
 Time is devoted to teaching appropriate classroom behavior to ensure the success of each student.
 Students also learn how to positively interact with classmates, teachers and the world.